Browse

 Dogs can suffer from various allergies, including food, environmental, and skin allergies.
 Signs include itching, redness, and gastrointestinal issues.
 Allergies can lead to chronic discomfort and secondary infections if not managed properly.

-Make Allergies a Thing of the Past
+Make allergies a thing of the past

-• Identify Allergens: Work with your vet to identify and eliminate allergens from your pup’s environment and diet.
+Work with your vet to identify and eliminate allergens from your pup’s environment and diet.
 This might involve food trials or allergy testing.

-• Treatment Plans: Your vet may recommend antihistamines, special shampoos, or other treatments to manage allergies.
+Your vet may recommend antihistamines, special shampoos, or other treatments to manage allergies.
 Regular baths with medicated shampoos can help soothe itchy skin.

 Arthritis